Wakala Meaning

 - The bank is liable only if it breaches the mandate or acts negligently.

-This makes the wakalah takaful model especially important for students comparing Islamic insurance structures.
-The fee belongs to the operator for services rendered, while the participants’ risk fund remains legally and conceptually distinct.
+In wakalah takaful model, the fee belongs to the operator for services rendered, while the participants’ risk fund remains legally and conceptually distinct.
 In practice, some structures may also involve hybrid features, but the agency basis remains central to understanding how the operator is compensated.

 - It allows specialization, so experts can act for those who lack time or technical skill.